smokephisticated/smokephisticated/pages/bongs/bongs.md

 Oh and don't let the simplicity of this piece fool you; this bubble bong has a 5-star rating stemmed from over 160 reveiws on Grasscity.

 Please Note: The unique colors dipicted in the picture may not be the excact design you find in the mail.

+<h2 class="heading-center">A Quick Policy comparison:</h2>

+A few notable traits of DopeBoo's [shipping policy](https://www.dopeboo.com/pages/shipping-policy-at-dopeboo){:target="_blank"}: Dopeboo provides free domestic shipping and low-cost international shipping, descrete packaging, and hastle free returns.
+"Nowhere on the outside of your package will you see the words 'DopeBoo'"

+On the other hand, Grasscity's [shipping methods](https://support.grasscity.com/hc/en-us/articles/210533583-What-shipping-methods-are-available-){target"_blank}, [discreet packaging article](https://support.grasscity.com/hc/en-us/articles/210533563-What-about-secure-and-discreet-packaging-and-billing-){target="_blank"}, and[refund policy](https://support.grasscity.com/hc/en-us/articles/115002587452-Refund-Policy){target="_blank"} state that free shipping requires a minimum of $50.00 after all discounts, coupons and store credits have been applied, all packaging is also dicreet, and refunds for unsatisfied customers won't be a problem.